UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 Tasks:

-- Read in the data from a text file name `pokemon-text.txt` located in the `data` folder useing the Pokemon column name as the index.
+- Read in the data from a text file name `pokemon-text.txt` located in the `data` folder using the Pokemon column name as the index.
 - Save the resulting dataframe as `pokemon_df`.
-- it's a good idea to see what the [delimiter](https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/blob/binder/data/pokemon-text.txt) is.
+- It's a good idea to see what the [delimiter](https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/blob/binder/data/pokemon-text.txt) is.
 - Display the first 10 rows of `pokemon_df`.

 <codeblock id="02_04">

 - Are you sure you are saving your dataframe as the correct object names?
 - Are you using `pd.read_csv()`?
+- Did you check to see what the [delimiter](https://github.com/UBC-MDS/MCL-DSCI-511-programming-in-python/blob/binder/data/pokemon-text.txt) is.
 - Are you including the full path through the `data/` folder when calling the file name?
 - Check that your delimiter argument is correct.